tychonievich/gx-g7-names/README.md

 2 TAG _NPQ_HIDDEN https://tychonievich.gedcom.io/gx-g7-names#hidden
 ```

-# Deriving other name components from `ext:name-part`s
+## Name parts as the only stored data

 It is intended that `ext:name-part` be used in such a way that all other elements of a `g7:INDI-NAME` or `g7:NAME-TRAN` can be reconstructed unambiguously from the `ext:name-part`s alone.

-To achieve this,

-* Every character in the name's displayed form should be in a `ext:name-part`.
-    This may mean adding `ext:name-part`s with no type of qualifiers to store spacing, punctuation, etc.
+To achieve this, every character in the name's displayed form should be in a `ext:name-part`.
+This may mean there are `ext:name-part`s with no type or qualifier that store spacing, punctuation, etc.

-* At most one part with type `gx:Given` should have the `gx:Primary` qualifier

-* At most one part with type `gx:Surname` should have the `gx:Primary` qualifier
+To populate the other name data from name parts,

-* Create the `g7:PersonalName` payload by
+* Create the `g7:type-NAME` payload by

     1. Concatenating all `ext:name-part` payloads that do not have the `ext:hidden` qualifier.
-    2. Removing any U+002F characters (slash or solidus, `/`)
+    2. Removing any U+002F characters (slash or solidus, `/`), which `g7:type-NAME` cannot represent.
     3. Possibly delimit a part of the string with slashes:
         - If no part has type `gx:Surname`, do not add slashes.
-        - Otherwise, if there's one or more non-hidden part with type `gx:Surname` and qualifier `gx:Primary`, put a slash before the first such part and after the last such part.
+        - Otherwise, if there are name parts with type `gx:Surname` and qualifier `gx:Primary`, put a slash before the first such part and after the last such part.
-        - Otherwise, if there's one or more non-hidden part with type `gx:Surname`, put a slash before the first such part and after the last such part.
+        - Otherwise, if there are parts with type `gx:Surname`, put a slash before the first such part and after the last such part.
-        - If the result has slashes with one or more `gx:Given` part in between them, this name cannot be represented in the `g7:PersonalName` datatype, and slashes can be removed or not at the application's discretion.

 * Create other personal name parts as follows:
     - Create a `g7:GIVN` for each part with type `gx:Given`
     - Create a `g7:SURN` for each part with type `gx:Surname`, unless it also has qualifier `gx:Particle` and precedes another `gx:Surname`: in that case, use `g7:SPFX` instead
     - Create a `g7:NPFX` for each part with type `gx:Prefix`
     - Create a `g7:NSFX` for each part with type `gx:Suffix`
+    - Create a `g7:NICK` for each part with qualifier `gx:Familiar` that does not also have a type
-    - If using a rufname extension, create a rufname structure for the first part with type `gx:Given` and qualifier `gx:Primary`
+    - If using a rufname extension, create a rufname structure for the concatenated sequence of parts with type `gx:Given` and qualifier `gx:Primary`